 We get cholesterol primarily from two sources: our food and our body.
 We manufacture cholesterol naturally all over our body, but mostly in the liver.

 Another major source of cholesterol is our diet.
-You can find high levels of cholesterol in foods like egg yolks, whole milk, peanut butter, liver and foods high in saturated fat.
+You can find high levels of cholesterol in foods like egg yolks, whole milk, liver and some foods high in saturated fat.

 Why Is Cholesterol Sometimes Good for You?